Drains Cleared

 • Lead supply pipes (if not replaced) — health risk

-Practical implication: CCTV survey recommended before purchase.
+Practical implication: For example, cCTV survey recommended before purchase.
 Annual jetting if any trees within 15m of drain runs.
 Pre-purchase CCTV essential.

-Combined drainage: Most Victorian properties have combined foul and surface water drainage — both go to the same pipe and sewer.
+Combined drainage: As a result, most Victorian properties have combined foul and surface water drainage — both go to the same pipe and sewer.
 This is legal for existing connections but means high storm flow in the drain system.

 1910–1945: Edwardian and inter-war

-Drainage materials: Predominantly clay pipe.
+Drainage materials: Meanwhile, predominantly clay pipe.
 Some early use of concrete pipes for public sewers.
 Lead supply pipes continue.

-Characteristics: Largely as Victorian, but with more standardisation as local building bylaws became more consistent.
+Characteristics: Furthermore, largely as Victorian, but with more standardisation as local building bylaws became more consistent.
 Slightly better inspection chamber construction in many areas.

-Specific watch point: Properties in this era often have rear additions and extensions added later with different drainage connections.
+Specific watch point: In particular, properties in this era often have rear additions and extensions added later with different drainage connections.
 The junction between original and extension drainage is often a fault point.

 1945–1960: Post-war reconstruction

-Drainage materials: The post-war housing boom used clay pipe for underground drainage but also introduced pitch fibre pipe — a war-era innovation — for the first time at residential scale.
+Drainage materials: Consequently, the post-war housing boom used clay pipe for underground drainage but also introduced pitch fibre pipe — a war-era innovation — for the first time at residential scale.
 Some areas also used concrete pipes for underground drains.

 Critical issue: Pitch fibre.
-Properties built in this period may have pitch fibre underground drains.
+Similarly, properties built in this period may have pitch fibre underground drains.
 Pitch fibre has a finite lifespan (typically 50–80 years) and deforms (ovulates, collapses) as it ages.
 Properties from 1945–1965 are in the middle of their pitch fibre failure window.

-Practical implication: If your property dates from this period and you haven’t had a CCTV survey, prioritise this.
+Practical implication: Moreover, if your property dates from this period and you haven’t had a CCTV survey, prioritise this.
 Pitch fibre deterioration is invisible above ground but can be at a critical stage.

 Supply pipe: Lead or copper, depending on availability and area.
 Lead pipes were still standard until the 1970s.